Want to save energy? Hire an energy adviser

 Example: Liesbeth’s business premises are insulated.
 The energy adviser monitors that the building is insulated as agreed with the installing company.

-Sometimes, aside from the SVM-scheme you can also use financial help offered by your municipality or province.
-For example when you do business in Amsterdam (in Dutch), Hilversum (in Dutch), Haarlem (in Dutch), Helmond (in Dutch), Rotterdam (in Dutch), Utrecht (in Dutch), Den Haag (in Dutch), Haarlemmermeer (in Dutch) or Drenthe (in Dutch).
+Sometimes you can use financial help offered by your municipality or province.
+For example when you do business in (in Dutch), (in Dutch), (in Dutch), (in Dutch), (in Dutch), (in Dutch), Den (in Dutch), (in Dutch) or (in Dutch).
 Ask your municipality for possibilities.